openprov/ssi-consultancy/InteroperabilityTestHarness.md

 ## Implementation plan

-Phase 1:
+Phase 1 - ProvPy and ProvToolbox:

+* ConfigurableComponent.
-* ConfigurableComponent, Converter, ProvPyConverter, ProvToolboxConverter.
+* Converter, ProvPyConverter, ProvToolboxConverter.
-* Comparator and a SimpleComparator class which just checks if the output file exists.
+* Comparator, SimpleComparator (a simple class that just tests if a file exists), ProvPyComparator.
-* InteroperabilityTest
+* InteroperabilityTest, ProvPyInteropTest, ProvToolboxInteropTest
-* InteroperabilityHarness
+* InteroperabilityConfiguration
 * Utility classes required for the above.
 * Unit test classes for the above.
 * Test cases GitHub repository, populated with documents produced using ProvToolbox.